 If you own an empty home and refuse to co-operate in bringing the property back into use or selling it, the Council can take enforcement action.
 The Council can serve various legal notices to force owners to take action to repair, make safe or demolish the property.
 If works are carried out by the Council because of a failure to do so by the owner, a legal charge is placed on the property which allows the Council to recover the cost when the property is sold or ownership changes in another way.
 In some cases, the Council can enforce the sale of a property where it has registered a legal charge so that the money owed can be recovered

-If you own an empty home, contact the Private Sector Housing Team (see details in panel on the right of this page.)
+If you own an empty home, contact the Private Sector Housing Team.
 The details of your property will be recorded along with your plans for the property.
 If you are trying to sell or renovate, this will be noted and no enforcement action will be taken.